-The supported living specialist shall have one of the following four groups of qualifications:
+The supported living specialist shall have 1 of the following:

-- 1. A master's degree or above from an accredited college or university and 1 year work experience working directly with persons with an intellectual disability and/or autism. - 2.
-A bachelor's degree from an accredited college or university and 2 years work experience working directly with persons with an intellectual disability and/or autism. - 3.
-An associate's degree or 60 credit hours from an accredited college or university and 4 years work experience working directly with persons with an intellectual disability and/or autism. - 4.
-A high school diploma or general education development certificate and 6 years work experience working directly with persons with an intellectual disability and/or autism.
+- 1. A master's degree or above from an accredited college or university & 1 year work experience working directly with persons with an intellectual disability and/or autism (ID/A). - 2.
+A bachelor's degree from an accredited college or university & 2 years work experience working directly with persons with an ID/A. - 3.
+An associate's degree or 60 credit hours from an accredited college or university & 4 years work experience working directly with persons with an ID/A. - 4.
+A high school diploma or general education development certificate & 6 years work experience working directly with persons with an ID/A.